 This is highly discouraging for fledgling designers and entrepreneurs who are thinking about starting their own line of gaming products.
 If this industry isn’t profitable for the people who put years of hard work into it, then why would anyone invest in it?
-Entrepreneurial artists dream of becoming successful – if the most successful artists in their field are still scraping by, then new talent will soon dry up and look elsewhere for paths to capitalise on their creativity.
+Entrepreneurial artists dream of becoming successful – if the most successful artists in their field are still scraping by, then new talent will soon dry up and look elsewhere for paths to capitalize on their creativity.

-“Recasting allows you to dip your toe in the water before you spend a lot on the hobby, which you might not enjoy.”
+“Warhammer recasting allows you to dip your toe in the water before you spend a lot on the hobby, which you might not enjoy.”

 A huge amount of people find themselves curious about hobbies like these, especially in the last few years, since “geek culture” has become a lot more mainstream and less socially ostracised.
-But many hobbies, like wargaming for example, are not cheap by any means.
+But many hobbies, like wargaming, for example, are not cheap by any means.
 They are deep, immersive pastimes, which take some investment before you can actually take part.
 And since the appeal is sometimes rather niche, not everyone has a circle of friends who can introduce them to the hobby.

 But this is where brick-and-mortar shops are especially useful.
 We spoke to Privateer Press, who had this to say, “counterfeiting also hurts the backbone of every local gaming community, the local game store, by removing revenue they need to continue to offer critical services, like a place to meet up and play, the organization of tournaments and leagues, and as a vital center of recruitment for new players to ensure a games community continues to grow.”.

 This is an old-school game.
-The minis are assembled and painted by hand by the hobbyists, and the games are played face-to-face, and so the local game store is vital to the survival of this industry.
+The minis are assembled and painted by hand by hobbyists, and the games are played face-to-face, so the local game store is vital to the survival of this industry.
 Without it, players would find it much harder to meet up, and the community would suffer terribly.

 Besides, if your first impression of the hobby is of shabby, counterfeited models, would you really feel enthused enough to dive into the hobby?
 Red Points thinks not.